 The Prime Rate

+A change to the federal funds rate can influence the prime interest rate (also known as the Bank Prime Loan Rate ).
 The prime interest rate is the interest rate banks offer their most creditworthy customers when they’re looking to take out a line of credit or a loan.

-While each bank is responsible for setting its own prime interest rate, many banks do choose to set theirs based in large part on the federal funds rate.
+While each bank is responsible for setting its own prime interest rate, many banks choose to set theirs based in large part on the federal funds rate.

 Even for consumers who don’t have excellent credit, the prime interest rate is an important figure.
 It’s the baseline from which all of a bank’s loan tiers are calculated.